tnware/django-auth-adfs/docs/token_lifecycle.rst

 1. **Initial Token Capture**: Uses the ``post_authenticate`` signal to capture tokens during authentication
 2. **Token Storage**: Automatically stores tokens in the users session after successful authentication
 3. **Token Refresh**: Checks if the access token is about to expire and refreshes it if needed
+4. **Optional Security Enforcement**: Can be configured to log out users when token refresh fails
-4. **Session Management**: Keeps the session updated with the latest tokens
+5. **Session Management**: Keeps the session updated with the latest tokens
-5. **OBO Token Management**: Handles On-Behalf-Of tokens for Microsoft Graph API
+6. **OBO Token Management**: Handles On-Behalf-Of tokens for Microsoft Graph API access

 Read more: https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow#protocol-diagram